mockoon/mockoon.com/content/blog/building-own-analytics-fun-and-profit.md

 ---
 title: Building our own analytics for fun and profit
-excerpt: TODO
+excerpt: "How we built our analytics system for Mockoon's website and the desktop application, and why we did it."
 date: '2024-01-10'
-image: TODO.png
+image: building-custom-analytics-at-mockoon.png
-imageAlt: TODO
+imageAlt: analytics dashboard elements diagrams
 imageWidth: 1200
 imageHeight: 400
 tags: